 - 1. Creating a Proposal

-- 2 Discussion Phase
+- 2. Discussion Phase

 - 3. Review Phase

 - 4. Concluding Phase

 These four phases are detailed below with timelines.
 They are proposed deadlines for the various stages.
-Individual proposals may choose to vary these, but the actual timescales must be documented.
+These may be varied for individual proposals, but the actual timescales must be documented.